Cysharp/MemoryPack/README.md

 Binary wire format specification
 ---
 The type of `T` defined in `Serialize<T>` and `Deserialize<T>` is called C# schema.
 MemoryPack format is not self described format.
 Deserialize requires the corresponding C# schema.
-Four types exist as internal representations of binaries, but types cannot be determined without a C# schema.
+Five types exist as internal representations of binaries, but types cannot be determined without a C# schema.

 There are no endian specifications.
 It is not possible to convert on machines with different endianness.
 However modern computers are usually little-endian.

-There are four value types of format.
+There are five value types of format.

 * Unmanaged struct
 * Object
 * Collection
+* String
 * Union

 ### Unmanaged struct